-The House, when deemed necessary by the Speaker, will utilize an e-voting process to expedite certain resolutions or actions that could not wait or could not be completed at a scheduled meeting.
+The House, when deemed necessary by the Speaker, will utilize an e-voting process to expedite HOD business.
 E-voting will follow specific guidelines and established parliamentary procedure.

 General Guidelines

 - 1. All correspondence will be conducted on the AARConnect. - 2.
 No delegation shall speak more than twice on the same resolution or amendment. - 3.
 The Speaker reserves the right to end any electronic discussion when it becomes apparent that the level of controversy is better handled in a regular meeting.